 The programme leads to a Master of Arts (120 credits) with English as the main field of study.
 After one year of study, it may also be possible to obtain a Master of Arts (60 credits).

 The Master's Programme in English, specialising in English literature, consists of two years of full-time study.
+The content of the programme draws upon the Department's specialised competence in research and teaching within the subject.
 Over the course of the programme, you will take four core courses (each worth 7.5 credits) in English literature.
-The four core courses are complementary and are designed to deepen and broaden you knowledge of the diversity of writing in English.
-You will also complete two capstone courses taking the form of reading courses (each worth 7.5 credits) in which you have the option to focus on topics and authors in English literature, and complete a Master's thesis worth 30 credits in this area.
+The four core courses are complementary and are designed to deepen and broaden your knowledge of the diversity of writing in English.
+You will also complete a Master's thesis worth 30 credits in this area.

-In addition, you are required to take six courses (worth 45 credits in total) from a range of modules on literature, theory, and contemporary critical debates.
-Many of these modules include elements on English literature, allowing you to study this literature transnationally and comparatively.
+In addition, you are required to take six courses (worth 60 credits in total) from a range of modules on literature, theory, and contemporary critical debates.
+Many of these modules include elements of English literature, allowing you to study this literature transnationally and comparatively.
 You may also opt for an internship worth 7.5 credits in your third semester or study abroad.

 Courses within the programme